cossio/StatPhysCompX/README.md

 # Computational resources for Statistical Physics course at École Polytechnique

 This repository contains computational resources for the Statistical Physics course at École Polytechnique, imparted by Rémi Monasson.
 Some are external links to resources found on the web illustrating concepts covered in the course, while others are original codes written by authors of this repository.
-The original codes are written in Julia (https://julialang.org) or Python.
+The original codes are written in Julia (https://julialang.org).

 For any questions or suggestions, please contact the author of this repository: [Jorge FERNANDEZ-DE-COSSIO-DIAZ](https://sites.google.com/view/jorgefdcd).
+Also feel free to open an issue in the repository or a send a pull request if you have any suggestions or improvements.

 Codes in Julia: